 This is the average monthly salary including housing, transport, and other benefits.
 Meeting and Event Manager salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Meeting and Event Manager salaries in Singapore range from 4,660 SGD per month (minimum salary) to 14,800 SGD per month (maximum salary).
+Meeting and Event Manager salaries in Singapore range from 4,660 SGD per month (starting salary) to 14,800 SGD per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|